dragonwell-project/alibaba-dragonwell-security-provider/CAPABILITIES.md

 * `TLSv1.2`
 * `TLSv1.3`

-Conscrypt provides the above set of SSLContext algorithm names for JSSE purposes, including the special value `Default`, which is used to determine the value of [`SSLContext.getDefault()`](https://docs.oracle.com/javase/9/docs/api/javax/net/ssl/SSLContext.html#getDefault--).
+Tongsuo-Java-SDK provides the above set of SSLContext algorithm names for JSSE purposes, including the special value `Default`, which is used to determine the value of [`SSLContext.getDefault()`](https://docs.oracle.com/javase/9/docs/api/javax/net/ssl/SSLContext.html#getDefault--).